Keyes/basecss/README.md

 #### options.includeFontFace
 Basecss includes by default all @font-face rules in the beginning of the css, so that your fonts get rendered properly.
 You may want to disable this.

----

-See [PostCSS] docs for examples for your environment.